compas-dev/compas/docs/environments/grasshopper.rst

 ============

-To verify that everything is working properly, simply create a GhPython component on your Grasshopper canvas and paste following script:
+To verify that everything is working properly, simply create a GhPython component on your Grasshopper canvas, paste following script and hit `OK`.

 .. code-block:: python